March 25, 2021

 While it is normal for one testicle to be slightly larger or for one to hang a little lower, any sudden or drastic changes should be reported to your doctor.
 With regular self-exams, what is normal and what is not will get easier to spot.

 Most types of testicular cancer can be found at an early stage, when the cancer is small and hasn’t spread, due to symptoms being noticeable.
 During an exam, the doctor will feel the testicles for signs of swelling and tenderness, along with checking for lumps.
-The doctor will also check the abdomen and lymph nodes carefully to check for signs of cancer spreading.
+The doctor will also check the abdomen and lymph nodes carefully to check for signs of the disease spreading.

 There are a few additional options your doctor has at their disposal: